waynebloss/intemp/readme.md

-# Possible project layout for IIS + Node
+# Possible directory structure for IIS + Node projects.

 I'd like this to work.